Do I Need An Editor?

 My editing process is a collaborative one that draws on my writing center training.
 The better my understanding of the audience, purpose, and context for your writing, the better the editing work.
 To achieve this goal, we will work together as a team.
 I will read your draft and submit written questions in the margins.
 We will then communicate by phone or video chat to discuss the draft so I clearly understand your audience, purpose, and subject matter.
-Then I will edit your work and return it to you for review and further discussion as necessary.
+Then I will edit your work as described above and return it to you for review and further discussion as necessary.

 Editing is an hourly rate of $40 and applies to all meetings and email conversations.
 After you submit the editing request form, I will reply with a cost estimate.
 The next step is scheduling a meeting (online or face-to-face) to discuss your draft and begin the editing process.